isomerpages/moe-angmokiosec/_amksian-experience/Direct School Admission.md

 </li>
 <li>
 <p>a piece meant for 2 or more performers but with the same student performing
-different characters
+	different characters</p>
-<br>Students may perform something scripted, devised, or improvised, and can
+<p>Students may perform something scripted, devised, or improvised, and can
 be something learnt in school (in class of CCA).
 Students preparing their own performance can search for scripts of fairy tale or folk tale adaptations online or create these themselves.</p>